THE MOSAIC MISSION

 President/Founder

-Dr. White was born in Los Angeles California.
+Retired Superintendent White was born in Los Angeles, California.
 She graduated with honors from Cajon High School in San Bernardino and earned an academic scholarship to Occidental College where she obtained a degree in Sociology.
-Dr. White received a Master’s Degree in Education with an emphasis in Counseling from California State University San Bernardino and a teaching credential from UC Irvine.
+Dr. White received a master’s degree in education with an emphasis in Counseling from California State University San Bernardino and a teaching credential from UC Irvine.
 She later attended UC Riverside for her administrative credential and Azusa Pacific University for her doctorate in Educational Leadership.

-Dr. Judy White has worked as a classified educator, teacher, principal, assistant superintendent, deputy superintendent in San Bernardino City Unified School District, and Superintendent of Moreno Valley Unified School District.
 The community calls her a “history maker and stereotype breaker” because of the numerous recognitions and accomplishments she has earned.
-To name a few, Moreno Valley 2014 Citizen of the Year, Riverside Alumni Chapter of Kappa Alpha Psi Fraternity 2016 Community Member of the Year, Labor Management 2015 Collaborator, and NAACP 2015 Educator of the Year.
-She is the current Association of California School Administrators (ACSA) Region 19 Superintendent of the Year and California Association of African-American Superintendents and
+To name a few, Occidental College 2024 Alumni SEAL Award, GIA 2024 Inland Impact Award, CALSA Women in Leadership Award, Q10 Quantum Impact Lifetime Leadership Award, Azusa Pacific 2022 Distinguished Alumni of the Year, Western Region Association 2021 Lifetime Achievement Award, Palm Springs Rotary 2020 Citizen of the Year, 2019 IEEP Education Partner of the Year, 2019 Dr. Martin Luther King Jr. Legacy Award, Riverside Alumni Chapter of Kappa Alpha Psi Fraternity 2016 Community Member of the Year, Labor Management 2015 Collaborator, and NAACP 2015 Educator of the Year.
+She was the 2017 Association of California School Administrators (ACSA) Region 19 Superintendent of the Year and (CAAASA) 2017 Superintendent of the Year, Moreno Valley 2014 Citizen of the Year.
+To date she has received over 150 awards.

-Dr. White is the proud wife of 39 years to Mr. Anthony Wayne White.
-She is the mother of four children, grandmother of nine, and a member of Living Way Christian Fellowship.
+Dr. White is the wife of 45 years to Mr. Anthony Wayne White.
+She is the mother of four children, grandmother of ten, and a member of Living Way Christian Fellowship.
 She describes herself as a servant leader and has added value to every position that she has ever held by increasing graduation rates, empowering students through internships, and facilitating a citywide adopt-a-school process.

 To get involved, receive prayer, or get more information on MOSAIC activities, contact Dr. Judy D. White at drjudywhite@mosaic-legacy.com.